-Students typically apply for internship in their 4th or 5th year of graduate studies.
+Students typically apply for their required, 12-month clinical internship in their 4th or 5th year of graduate studies.
 The Director of Clinical Training holds a meeting for all students wishing to apply to internship for the next year, where all necessary information is distributed.
 The DCT also holds several meetings throughout the year to prepare students for the internship application process.